ging-dev/mobicms-experimental/README.md

 ## How to install
 1. Run `composer install`
 2. Create database and import all SQL files ftom /install dir
-3. Copy `Database.php.inst` from `/_install` dir to a folder `/system/config/`, rename it to `Database.php` and write down in this file your requisites of access to a database
+3. Copy `Database.php.inst` from `/_install` dir to folder `/system/config/classes/`, rename it to `Database.php` and write down in this file your requisites of access to a database
 4. Make sure the folder `/system/cache/` has **write** permissions
-5. In order that the common configuration was tuned through the Admin Panel, make sure that all files in the directory `/system/config` have the **change** permissions
+5. In order that the common configuration was tuned through the Admin Panel, make sure that all files in the directory `/system/config/data/` have the **change** permissions

 ## Documentation
 Documentation is under development and will be constantly updated.